-60 11k Henrys from 1861-March, 1863; 3k rifles with King's improvements, but without company name, from April 1866-March 1867; and 60k M1866 between 1866-1871.
+67 11k Henrys from 1861-March, 1863; 3k rifles with King's improvements, but without company name, from April 1866-March 1867; and 60k M1866 between 1866-1871.
 Tom Hall to D. C. Cronin, New Haven, May 18, 1951; Box 8, folder 16, Winchester Repeating Arms Company, Office files (MS:20), McCracken Research Library, Cody, WY.

-61 Export numbers are drawn from Herbert G. Houze, Winchester Repeating Arms Company: Its History & Development from 1865 to 1981 (Iola, WI: Krause Publications, 2004), 21, 36-41, 51, 59, 65-66, 71, 73, 75.
+68 Export numbers are drawn from Herbert G. Houze, Winchester Repeating Arms Company: Its History & Development from 1865 to 1981 (Iola, WI: Krause Publications, 2004), 21, 36-41, 51, 59, 65-66, 71, 73, 75.

-62 For Henrys used in the Civil War, see Pamela Haag, The Gunning of America: Business and the Making of American Gun Culture (New York: Basic Books, 2016), 81.
+69 For Henrys used in the Civil War, see Pamela Haag, The Gunning of America: Business and the Making of American Gun Culture (New York: Basic Books, 2016), 81.

-63 Carl L Davis, Arming the Union; Small Arms in the Civil War (Port Washington, N.Y: Kennikat Press, 1973), 39, 64, 106.

-War.
-All told, there were certainly more than five million firearms in the U.S. by the early 1870s-probably far more.
-But even with the implausibly low figure of five million, that would have meant that high-capacity firearms constituted less than 0.002% of all firearms in the United States as late as 1872.
+1 States.
+How tiny?
+Some numbers offer perspective.
+In 1859, on 2 the eve of the Civil War, the U.S. Ordnance Department counted 3 610,262 shoulder arms in federal arsenals.
+Combined, the 4 arsenals of individual states likely contained hundreds of 5 thousands more.
+Domestic producers made 2.5 to 3 million 6 firearms for the Union during the war, while Union purchasing 7 agents imported 1,165,000 European muskets and rifles.
+70 The 8 Confederacy imported several hundred-thousand firearms as well.
+9 The scale of private gun ownership involves more guesswork, 10 though the U.S. may have had the most heavily armed civilian 11 population in the world after the Civil War.
+All told, there 12 were certainly more than five million firearms in the U.S. by the 13 early 1870s-probably far more.
+But even with the implausibly low 14 figure of five million, that would have meant that high-capacity 15 firearms constituted less than 0.002% of all firearms in the 16 United States as late as 1872.

-61. Again, I think that the total number of guns in circulation in 1872 was considerably higher than five million, in which case high-capacity firearms would have constituted an even more miniscule percentage of all guns in the U.S. Whether the figure was 0.002% or a something much lower than that, the Harrel Plaintiffs are incorrect therefore when they allege that "magazines holding over 10 rounds were commonly possessed already in the 1860s"64
+69. Again, I think that the total number of guns in circulation in 1872 was considerably higher than five million, in which case high-capacity firearms would have constituted an even more miniscule percentage of all guns in the U.S.

-III.
-The Late Arrival and Rapid Regulation of Automatic and Semi-AutomaticsA.
-The era of the slow-load high-capacity firearm, 1870-1900

-62. While lever-action rifles took time to make inroads into the U.S. consumer market, they became increasingly popular in the last third of the nineteenth century.
+- IV.
+The Late Arrival and Rapid Regulation of Automatic and Semi-Automatics - A. The era of the slow-load high-capacity firearm, 1870-1900 - 70.
+While lever-action rifles took time to make inroads into the U.S. consumer market, they became increasingly popular in the last third of the nineteenth century.
 Winchester continued to dominate the market.
-Most other firms that tried to compete in lever-action rifles failed on their own, or were bought out or otherwise outmaneuvered by Winchester's ruthless corporate savvy (the gunmaker Marlin being the only major exception).65 Other rifle makers experimented with alternative designs.
+Most other firms that tried to compete in lever-action rifles failed on their own, or were bought out or otherwise outmaneuvered by Winchester's ruthless corporate savvy (the gunmaker Marlin being the only major exception).71 Other rifle makers experimented with alternative designs.
 For example, Colt's popular Lightning Slide Action Rifle (around 126,000 produced between 1884-1904) had a twelve- or fifteen-round tube magazine and used a pump-action to cycle rounds into the chamber.
 Another ingenious Winchester competitor retained the lever-action but incorporated a novel, rotating internal magazine that held twenty-eight or thirty-four rounds.
-Even with the highest capacity of any repeating rifle ever marketed in the U.S., though, the Evans Lever-Action Rifle enjoyed only modest success in its six-year production run (12,000 produced between 1873-1879).66
+Even with the highest capacity of any repeating rifle ever marketed in the U.S., though, the Evans Lever-Action Rifle enjoyed only modest success in its six-year production run (12,000 produced between 1873-1879).72